 25 November is White Ribbon Day, also known as International Day for the Eradication of Violence Against Women.

-The murders of Sarah Everard and Sabina Nessa this year sparked outrage across the country with many protests and campaigns to end violence against women taking place as a result.
+The murders of Sarah Everard and Sabina Nessa last year sparked outrage across the country with many protests and campaigns to end violence against women taking place as a result.
 These cases of women being murdered by strangers tend to make the news and we are told to find comfort in the fact that these circumstances are very rare.
 And this is true, in face the majority of women who are murdered are killed by people they know, and most commonly by a partner or ex-partner.

 What is domestic abuse?

 Domestic abuse includes a multitude of behaviours which take place within the context of a relationship.
 The relationship will be between partners (spouses, civil partners, cohabitants or otherwise) or ex-partners.

 The Domestic Abuse (Protection) (Scotland) Act 2021 came into force on 5 May 2021 and defines abusive behaviour as behaviour that is violent, threatening or intimidating and has the effect of: making the victim subordinate to or dependant on the abuser; isolating the victim from friends, relatives of other sources of support; controlling, regulating or monitoring the victim’s day-to-day activities; frightening, humiliating, degrading or punishing the victim.
 Such behaviour can include physical, verbal, sexual, psychological or financial conduct.

 We recognise that it is difficult to speak out against domestic abuse and victims may feel vulnerable or fearful about the consequences of speaking out, however, it is important to ask for help if you think you are experiencing domestic abuse.

 At Thorntons we can advise you on the options available to you to protect against abusive behaviour.
 Depending on your circumstances, options can include:-

 - Interdict: an order preventing someone using threatening or abusive behaviour towards another person